Apillon/apillon-services/services/config/README.md

 # Apillon System Configuration Service - SCS

 SCS is providing various system wide configuration parameters.
-One of the key features is that service holds user subscriptions and user quotas for limiting use of different Apillon services.
+One of the key features is that service holds user subscriptions and user quotas for limiting use of different Apillon services, as well as credit amounts for all projects.

 ## Table of Contents